 And “talents” can cover a wide range of activities, not just the kind of talents you would see in a talent show.
 Being able to connect with people quickly is a talent.
 The tendency to be undaunted by obvious risks.
 Organizing and planning complex activities with ease.
 Communicating ideas in an understandable way.
 Being able to motivate, influence and lead others can each be an independent talent.
 So, how can you recognize your child’s strengths?
 Here are some sources for potential clues.

 How Do I Know My Child’s Strengths?

-- Natural attractions & affinity – Activities or experiences that your child gravitates to without prompting or is eager to engage.
-So, for instance, if he sees that someone needs help does he automatically offer assistance without prompting.
+- Natural attractions & affinity – Activities or experiences that your child gravitates to without prompting or is eager to engage in.
+So, for instance, if he sees that someone needs help, does he automatically offer assistance without prompting?
 Or, when it’s time for a group project, is she always the one who jumps in to coordinate or moderate?

 - Epic joy – Moments when your child has boundless enthusiasm.
 Activities that he is always excited to do.

 - Limitless attention – Activities that are so engrossing that time ceases to exist – at least to him.
 Some kids with ADHD may experience the phenomenon of hyperfocus.
 The repeated object of hyperfocus could be a clue to a potential strength area.